 The Metropolitan Police Service, Mayor's Office for Police and Crime (MOPAC) and London Trading Standards have been working to produce a good practice guide for knife retailers in addition to collaborating on the training modules.
-Alonside this is a Voluntary good practice agreement and resources to assist with training.These resources will be useful nationally although the supporting activities are only in London currently.
+Alongside this is a voluntary good practice agreement and resources to assist with training.These resources will be useful nationally although the supporting activities are only in London currently.

 We want to eradicate illegal knife sales and reduce the number of dangerous weapons on our streets.
 Research has shown that far too many knives are being sold illegally - 160 illegal sales were made to children in London last year alone.
 These sales are often made by retailers who lack knowledge or confidence when it comes to selling age-restricted products.
 For these reasons, The Mayor’s Office for Police & Crime (MOPAC), the Metropolitan Police Service and Trading Standards have launched a good practice guide for knife retailers.